 We are offering 5,000,000 shares of our common stock.
 This is our initial public offering and no public market currently exists for our shares.
-In addition, Healtheon/WebMD Corporation has agreed to purchase directly from us a number of shares of our common stock with an aggregate purchase price of \$10,000,000, at a price per share equal to the initial public offering price, in a separate private sale that will close concurrently with this offering.
-We have made application for approval for quotation of our common stock on the Nasdaq National Market under the symbol "HSTM."
-We anticipate that the initial public offering price will be between \$11.00 and \$13.00 per share.
+Our common stock has been approved for listing on the Nasdaq National Market under the symbol "HSTM."
+We anticipate that the initial public offering price will be \$9.00 per share.